fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 # Example

-This document aims to help people without much experience in Service Fabric and Traefik in setting up a working solution.
+This document aims to help people without much experience in Service Fabric and/or Traefik in setting up a working solution.

-It will be divided in following challenges:
+The idea is to complete challenges in order to have a final solution.
+The challenges have been divided the following way:

 1. Adding Traefik to a Service Fabric Cluster
 2. Setting up routing for 3 web applications (2 apis, 1 web) based on pathing.  /api/product => goes to product service, /api/products goes to products
+3. Deploying solution to Azure
-3. [Optional] Using Traefik to handle https requests
+4. Using Traefik to handle https requests
-4. [Optional] Canary releases with Traefik
+5. Canary releases with Traefik

 ## Prerequisites